Safety

 negative pressure respirator

-A respirator in which the air pressure inside the facemask is lower than the ambient air pressure when the wearer inhales the air.
-A negative pressure respirator requires fit testing to ensure user safety.
+A respirator in which the air pressure inside the facemask is lower than the ambient air pressure.
+A negative pressure respirator tightens against the wearer’s face when they inhale.

 Occupational Safety and Health Administration

 OSHA.
 A government agency that sets the standards for working conditions in the United States.
-OSHA helps employers reduce injuries, illnesses, and deaths in the workplace.
+The Occupational Safety and Health Administration helps employers reduce injuries, illnesses, and deaths in the workplace.

 odor threshold screening